 Sharp knife

-Serve them with a good coffee
+Serve with a good coffee

 Store the cantucci in an airtight container at room temperature for 5-7 days.